turingschool/backend-curriculum-site/module4/projects/quantified-self.md

 ### Project Management

 - 4: Team is using a project management tool and updating their progress daily.
-User stories are clearly written.
+Team is approving each other's  work.
+Team is documenting conversations and conclusions on relevant cards.
 - 3: Team is using a project management tool to keep their project organized.
 Nearly every card has been turned into user stories.
 - 2: Team is using a project management tool but didn't update the progress frequently.
 Many cards have no changes made to them
 - 1: Team failed to use a project management tool to track its progress.